DORA vs ISO 28000

 Why Organizations Use It

-Financial entities comply to meet legal obligations ahead of January 2025 deadline, avoiding fines up to 2% of global turnover.
+Financial entities comply to meet legal obligations enforced since the January 2025 deadline, avoiding fines up to 2% of global turnover.
 It mitigates systemic cyber risks (74% perceive as top threat), enhances resilience post-incidents like CrowdStrike outage, builds stakeholder trust, and drives cybersecurity innovation amid €10-15B EU spend.

 Implementation Overview

 Involves gap analyses against RTS/ITS, framework development, testing programs, and vendor monitoring.
 Targets ~22,000 entities; larger firms leverage existing setups, SMEs face challenges.
-Ongoing ESAs oversight with Batch 1/2 standards guides phased rollout by 2025.
+Ongoing ESAs oversight with Batch 1/2 standards guides compliance following the 2025 rollout.

 ISO 28000 Details